JQChong/jet-lag/docs/seeking/photo_questions.md

 #### Place of Worship

-Must include a 5' × 5' section with three distinct elements.
+Must include a 15 cm × 15 cm section with three distinct elements.
 The litmus test for the distinct elements is: if someone went to that place and found what you took a picture of, they could confidently match it, and be sure it wasn't taken somewhere else.

 #### Train Platform

-Must include a 5' × 5' section with three distinct elements.
+Must include a 15 cm × 15 cm section with three distinct elements.
 The litmus test for the distinct elements is: if someone went to that place and found what you took a picture of, they could confidently match it, and be sure it wasn't taken somewhere else.

 ### For <LabelPill label='LARGE' fontSize='1rem'/> Sized Games, Add the Following:

-#### ½ Mile of Streets Traced
+#### 1 km of Streets Traced

 Must be continuous, include 5 turns, with no doubling back.
 Send north-south oriented.
 Streets must appear on mapping app.